apache/calcite/site/_docs/reference.md

 where *agg* is one of the operators in the following table, or a user-defined aggregate function.

+The *exclude* clause can be one of:
+- EXCLUDE NO OTHER: Does not exclude any row from the frame.
+This is the default.
+- EXCLUDE CURRENT ROW: Exclude the current row from the frame.
+- EXCLUDE GROUP: Exclude the current row and its ordering peers from the frame.
+- EXCLUDE TIES: Exclude all the ordering peers of the current row, but not the current row itself.

 `DISTINCT`, `FILTER` and `WITHIN GROUP` are as described for aggregate functions.